National University of Music Bucharest: History

 During the interwar period, the Conservatory grew to accommodate counterpoint, orchestration, aesthetics and music history classes.
-On July 17, 1931, it was turned into an academy placed under the patronage of King Carol II, and renamed Royal Academy of Music and Dramatic Art (Academia Regală de Muzică şi Artă Dramatică).
+On July 17, 1931, it was turned into an academy placed under the patronage of King Carol II, and renamed Royal Academy of Music and Dramatic Art (Academia Regală de Muzică și Artă Dramatică).
 This was largely due to the efforts of one of Romania's most celebrated composers, George Enescu, who was later named Honorary Professor.
 In the 1940s, the academy was led by Mihail Jora, whom the institution itself credits with having revolutionized teaching methods by imposing more rigor and innovative approaches.

 In the 1950s, under the communist regime, the academy took the name of composer Ciprian Porumbescu, and reverted to the name of Conservatory—the Ciprian Porumbescu Conservatory or Conservatorul Ciprian Porumbescu.
 At the time, it was divided into two faculties: Performing Art and Composition, and Musicology, Orchestra Conducting and Pedagogy.
 In 1950, the drama department was turned into a separate Theater Institute, named after playwright Ion Luca Caragiale.
 It reunited with the Film Art Institute, a former branch of the Art Academy, in 1954, to form the UNATC.
 During this period, from 1950 to 1953, the veteran conductor George Georgescu, a close associate of Enescu who had himself studied cello at the institution a half century before, took his sole academic post, teaching the conducting class.

 In 2001, twelve years after the Romanian Revolution, the Romanian government awarded the institution the status of a National University.